 - Automated and manual testing using a screen reader

 - Mobile accessibility and screen magnification

 Submit a question or feedback regarding digital accessibility.

 - Documents, PDFs, presentations

-Quick evaluation (usually 2-6 hours) is free.
+- In-depth evaluation requests are considered and available based on resources and prioritization.
 In-depth evaluations are billed at an hourly rate, with a cost estimate provided prior to starting work.